GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Recovery Model Questions (Compensation Questions)

-To submit a Subaward Report, compensation questions for the Prime, as well as Subawardee will need to be responded to.
+To submit a Subaward report, compensation questions for the Prime, as well as Subawardee will need to be responded to.
 The table below outlines the Compensation Questions and their corresponding codes to be used in the requests.

 |                                   | Code              | Description                                   |
 | ----------------- | ----------------- | --------------------------------------------- |